Why Study Physics?

 The PHYSICS 40 series begins with mechanics in Winter quarter, electricity and magnetism in Spring quarter, and thermodynamics and optics in Autumn quarter.

 While we recommend that most students begin the sequence with mechanics (PHYSICS 41) in Winter quarter, those who have had strong physics preparation in high school (such as a score of at least 4 on the Physics Advanced Placement C exam) may be ready to start the sequence with PHYSICS 45 in Autumn quarter.
-You will be individually advised on the best entry point into either the PHYSICS 40 or 60 series on the basis of your score on the Physics Placement Test, which is given during New Student Orientation.
+You will be individually advised on the best entry point into either the PHYSICS 40 or 60 series on the basis of your score on the Physics Placement Diagnostic, which is given during New Student Orientation.